 Spending time running in the sun can cause sunspots, commonly known as age spots.
 Prolonged exposure increases melanin production in spots and leads to darker skin pigmentation.

 Sunspots don’t look appealing, but on top of that, they must be carefully watched for signs of cancer.

 A stagnant sunspot, or one that is not changing in size or color, is typically not dangerous.

-However, if a sunspot is changing in color or size, it’s important to get it checked right away!
+However, if a sunspot changes in color or size, it’s important to get it checked immediately!
 Changing spots can indicate rapid cell growth, a sign of possible melanoma.

 As always, prevent sunspots by wearing and reapplying sunscreen in tandem with protective clothing.
 Prevention is the best cure!